corrode/corrode.github.io/content/blog/memory-safety/index.md

 > "Verwendung speichersicherer Programmiersprachen, beispielsweise Rust."
 > (Use of memory-safe programming languages, for example Rust.)

 This is part of a broader set of security-by-design requirements that the BSI considers essential for NIS-2 compliance, including input validation, encryption, minimizing attack surfaces, and secure coding practices.
-The fact that a national cybersecurity authority names Rust in its regulatory guidance is significant.
+When a national cybersecurity authority names Rust in its regulatory guidance, that tells you where this is heading.

 On top of that, the [**Sovereign Tech Fund**](https://www.sovereigntechfund.de/), backed by the German Federal Ministry for Economic Affairs and Climate Action, has invested directly in [Rust ecosystem development](https://www.sovereigntechfund.de/news/on-rust-memory-safety-open-source-infrastructure).